Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 It is not possible to enter a private home in Poland without being offered food.
 On a more everyday level, a portion of soup and/or cake will be the absolute minimum, but for new or more significant acquaintances, the catering can be lavish.
 It is mandatory that the guest says no thanks in the first instance (e.g. “I’ve just eaten”) and the host then encourages you to at least try.
 This spectacle should be repeated a few times, but always ends with the guest eating until their stomachs burst and they must then be praising the food loudly.
 It must be emphasised: you can’t expect the guest to eat without being persuaded, and it would be considered a serious offence to insist that you are not hungry.

-Many people living on their own form new traditions
+Many people living alone create new traditions

 Sharing food with your guests is again a way of appreciating the value of food and a tradition of sharing what you have, especially if you don’t have much of it.
 Of course, not all Poles live according to the scheduled habits I describe here.
 People are individuals, and your social circle can lead you to live by different norms.
 Food as gifts is undoubtedly more common in smaller towns than in big cities, and traditions are also more zealously maintained among the older generation.
 You can easily find many young people in Warsaw who don’t identify at all with what I’m writing about persuading guests and giving food as a gift.
 And of course, it’s on the decline with the urban hermit, who often won’t have anything in the fridge worth sharing.
 But of course, you can always call for a couple of pizzas.